voxmedia/vox-oscars-2016/README.md

     git push chorus master

 TO DO:
-- break up filters by category (get approval from Todd on categorization)
-- add movie availability filter: "in theaters," "digital download," "streaming."

 - photos
   - batch grayscale all
   - determine shading from like to dislike
-  - ranking # in corner

 - title w/ Todd's face
 - why is it so jumpy on filter?

 Post Publication: